As an Amazon Associate we earn from qualifying purchases.

 Peppermint hot chocolate is a mixture of cocoa, sugar, and milk with peppermint extract.
 It’s a perfect holiday drink and a great base for a boozy nightcap.
 The kind of peppermint for a peppermint hot chocolate can either come from pure extract or can be melted out of peppermint candies like peppermint swirls or candy canes.

-Our approach to peppermint hot chocolate is to start with the chocolate.
-Chocolate syrup is something we almost never have on hand, so we’ll be making our chocolate portion of hot chocolate from scratch.
-We don’t use it enough and frankly the store bought just doesn’t compare to the quality and versatility of homemade.
+My approach to peppermint hot chocolate is to start with the chocolate.
+Chocolate syrup is something I almost never have on hand, so I’ll be making my chocolate portion of hot chocolate from scratch.
+I don’t use it enough and frankly the store bought just doesn’t compare to the quality and versatility of homemade.

 From this basic ratio, you can add and augment the syrup to any number of things.